Telangana Forest Department

-The Ministry of State for Forest and Environment, is a government ministry of Telangana.
+The Telangana Forest Department, also known as Ministry of Forest and Environment, is a government Department of Telangana.
 It is headed by the Principal Chief Conservator of Forests.
 The primary function of this department is protection, conservation and management of forests in Telangana State.

+History

+The Forest Department began a statewide "Catch the Trap" initiative in December 2023 to prevent the killing or hunting of wild animals.
+As part of this, foresters visited different areas to check the homes of suspects or individuals with past hunting activities, looking for hunting materials and devices.